 Where to Watch Gray Whales in North America

 May to October

-When the ice melts in Chuckchi, Beaufort, and Bering seas in Alaska, gray whales start feeding.
+Gray whales start feeding when the ice melts in Chuckchi, Beaufort, and Bering seas in Alaska.
 This happens near the end of spring and at the beginning of fall.

 They eat to produce fat and blubber to sustain them on their migration route from their feeding grounds in the Arctic to Mexico and back.